MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefoundation-on-openshift/deploy-public-ocp-cluster/index.md

     g.
 Create a secret to pull the images from the registry.
     ```bash
-    ibmcloud iam api-key-create mofo-registry-access
+    ibmcloud iam api-key-create <api key name>
     ```
-        use the apikey from the output of the command above as the docker-password in the command below.
+    save the iam apikey from the output of the command above to create a secret that is to be used as the docker-password in the command below.

     ```bash
     oc create secret docker-registry push-secret --docker-username=iamapikey --docker-password= --docker-server=us.icr.io